mdanlowski/algorithms/README.md

 **UnionFind** - a set of algorithms for **Dynamic Connectivity Problem**, in Java; Quick Find, Quick Union, and QU improvements

 **DynamicConnectivity** - added new algorithm for **Dynamic Connectivity Problem** - Quick Union; added basic inheritance for convenience; from now on _this_ folder will be updated

+**JS algorithm for string permutation** - no duplicates in the output array.
+E.g. perm. of "ABCD" has 24 elements (4!) and perm. of "ABCC" has only 12 (4! / 2)